Pritam-R/Diffie-Hellman-key-exchange-implementation/README.md

 4) Client (DHKE_CLI) can only store one key that it has negotiated with the server in a file name 'agent.key'.
 5) First, run the DHKE_SERV.py using a python IDE or compiler.
 Then use the DHKE_CLI.py with proper inputs to negotiate keys.

-Intention behind these two modules were to enable multiple clients to communicae in a secure way with a centralized server using their respective secret keys.
+Intention behind these two modules were to enable multiple clients to communicate with a centralized server in secure fashion using their respective secret keys.

 #Built by - Pritam Rakshit - 15/03/2017